The Best Recordings of Elgar's Enigma Variations

 Although the subtitle ‘Enigma’ was only added before the premiere by Elgar’s publisher, the composer suggested that ‘over the whole set another and larger “theme” goes, but is not played’.
 Endless musicological detective work has failed to turn up a counter-melody that ‘fits’.
 This must be because there isn’t one: as the Elgar authority Michael Kennedy suggested, the composer was thinking of the work’s broader, abstract theme – of friendship and love, set amid the social scene in and around his Worcestershire home.

-The best recording: Sir Mark Elder and the Hallé Orchestra
+The best recording of Elgar's Enigma Variations: Sir Mark Elder and the Hallé Orchestra

 Hallé Orchestra/Mark Elder (2002)